ArmandoPrieto/whoCame/README.md

 # whoCame

-This is an web app than can help during the taking roll process for whatever event.
+This is an web app that can help during the taking roll process for whatever event.

 It can be used in a summer camp as well in a classroom or other nature event.